 - Do you have a particular person you speak with when you call, or are you randomly thrown at anyone in tech support, left to explain your situation over and over?
 Do they have a Toll-Free number for you to use?

 - How long will it take them to complete the job?
-This is a very important question.
+That is a VERY important question.
 Get an estimated time frame for the web site development.
 I have seen people wait a whole year for their job to be finished.
 Estimates are just that, estimates.
-Because of the nature of web development it can be hard to calculate.
+Because of the nature of web development, time estimates can be hard to calculate.
 Just make sure it is at least within reason of your expectations.

 - Will they be using UNIX or NT based servers for your web hosting?
-Will there be any applications that you will be using that are ASP or PHP?
-If there will be ASP, SQL, or Access applications I would recommend a Microsoft NT server, and for PHP, MySQL, Perl and CGI applications, I would recommend a Linux or UNIX based server.
+Will there be any applications you will be using that are ASP or PHP?
+If there will be ASP, SQL, or Access applications, I would recommend a Microsoft NT server.
+For PHP, MySQL, Perl and CGI applications, I would recommend a Linux or UNIX based server.

-- Are they performing the web design in house?
+- Are they performing the web design in-house?
 You should know if the people you hired are actually the ones performing the work.
-They could be subletting the work to a third world country.
-If you have a complex web site, and then they lose their relations with this overseas company, they may not know how to fix a technical problem with your site.
+They could be outsourcing the work to another country.
+If you have a complex web site and they lose their relations with this overseas company, they may not know how to fix a technical problem with your site.

 - Does the price seem too low compared to other bids you have obtained?
 Too low of a price should be a good warning sign.
 If you have received several bids how can one be so much lower?

 - They might be a beginner without the experience to handle your job properly.
 Experience plays heavily in having a well-developed and easy to use site.
 Small changes can make big differences in your customer sales conversion ratios.